NamLe05/Focus-Husky/README.md

 ## Goals
 Develop an app to help college students with focus and productivity when studying and completing assignments.
 Expand our understanding of desktop app development and gain valuable experience in developing a project from scratch within a team.
 Deepen our knowledge of frameworks and tools such as Electron, React, and Node.js.
 As well as strengthen our mastery in languages such as JavaScript/TypeScript, HTML, and CSS.
 Transform the isolating and tedious experience of academic work into one that is engaging and rewarding.

+## Extra Component: Study Gym
+The gym is a way for the user to do studying within the app to practice the skills they are learning.
+The pet will react when you submit answers to the quizzes whether you get the answer correct or incorrect.

 ## Technology stack
  - Electron desktop app